sarkershantonu/sarkershantonu.github.io/_posts/2014/2014-02-06-decorator.md

 - It is more flexible than inheritance.
 - And, it is helpful when we have new functionality to add but we do not want the code change and

+### Explanation with Example
-Let's talk more details about a scenario.Think about a Pizza shop order scenario
+Let's talk more details about a scenario.
+Think about a Pizza shop order scenario

 We have a plain pizza but we can add different type of topping(added items) like as tomato souse, extra cheese, mozzarella.